derekprior/datejs-rails/README.md

 # datejs-rails

 datejs-rails wraps the [datejs](http://www.datejs.com/) library in a rails engine for simple use with the asset pipeline provided by rails 3.1.
-The gem includes the last official release of datejs, which is from 2007.
+The gem includes the [fork of Datejs maintained by Eric Lindvall][1]

 datejs extends the Javascript date object to allow for simple date parsing, calculation, and formatting.